aws/aws-msk-iam-auth/README.md

 * `"user-agent"`

 All the query parameters calculated earlier are added to the authentication payload json.
-The keys are lower case strings and the values are the ones calculated earlier but not uri encoded:
+The keys are lower case strings and the values are the ones calculated [earlier](#canonical-query-string) but the values are not uri encoded:
 * `"action"`
 * `"x-amz-algorithm"`
 * `"x-amz-credential"`